wttech/gradle-aem-plugin/dists/gradle-aem-tailer/README.md

     * Windows - script: *gradlew.bat* (by double clicking)
     * Unix - script: *gradlew*
 4. Use *Ctrl + C* to stop tool.

-## Configuration

-Instance URLs can be configured in file *gradle.properties*.
-To skip incident reports for known issues, add log text exclusion rules to file *incidentFilter.txt*.